 Tip #6: Sea Circus Restaurant & Bar

-Lunch is a good time to try the restaurant’s taco bar (which is mostly gluten-free), they are also famous for their fish & chips, a lovely dinner idea on a hot Bali day.
-Sea Circus is probably the most colorful restaurant in Bali Indonesia and a must visit on the island.
+Lunch is a good time to try the restaurant’s taco bar (which is mostly gluten-free).
+They are also famous for their fish & chips, a lovely dinner idea on a hot Bali day.
+Sea Circus is probably the most colorful restaurant in Bali, Indonesia, and a must-visit on the island.

 -